INSIST |

 Announcing this during the "Meet the Press Programme" organized by NICER, the Director and Convener Shri Utkarsh Sharma while briefing the Press further added that many Central and State level Universities have already joined hands with NICER for jointly tackling the issues related to pollution, dirt, garbage, sewage, wastes, human excreta, dust, vehicular emission, hazardous chemicals etc. by organizing Certificate, Diploma, Post Graduate Diploma, Master's as well as Doctoral Programmes in the new and emerging fields of cleanliness, hygiene, sanitation, pollution care, sewerage disposal, garbage management, renewable energy including solar and nuclear power development, organic farming etc.

-geriatric care : the need of the hour for taking care of the elderly persons
+New Delhi, 18th January 2016 geriatric care : the need of the hour for taking care of the elderly persons |

 Viewing the urgent need for taking care of the elderly persons and in order to conduct applied researches in the area of gerontology, a unique Geriatric Care Department under the aegis of NRI Senior Care was inaugurated under the aegis of Dr. Vandana Kumari Foundation at Paryavaran Complex in the neighbourhood of Saket in South Delhi by the Senior Citizens headed by Chancellor Dr. P. R. Trivedi in the presence of the local Ward Councilor Shri Rampal Yadav.
 This need based Centre will function in the specialized areas of geriatric counseling, geriatric sociology, geriatric medicine, geriatric nursing, geriatric security, geriatric housing and geriatric rights.
 This was formally announced jointly by the Trustees of DVK Foundation: Dr. Sushil Kumar and Dr. Vandana Kumari while substantiating the need of the proper medical care of the elderly persons of the National Capital Region (NCR).

 Recalling the DVKF's Court of Governors' advice that the registration of DVKF be done on another international day, it was decided to register DVKF on 15 October 2015 being the United Nations International Day of Rural Women, in the light of the fact that DVKF has to give priority to the rural women who are deprived of the medical facilities, Dr. Sushil Kumar discussed the future activities with selected rural women.
+The DVKF feels that rural women, the majority of whom depend on natural resources and agriculture for their livelihoods, make up over a quarter of the total world population.
+In developing countries, rural women represent approximately 43 per cent of the agricultural labour force, and produce, process and prepare much of the food available, thereby giving them primary responsibility for food security.

 Bearing in mind that 76 per cent of the extreme poor live in rural areas, ensuring rural women's access to productive agricultural resources contributes to decreasing world hunger and poverty, and make rural women critical for the success of the new Sustainable Development agenda for 2030, the agenda of DVKF further outlines.